LCP Element

 NationalityIndian

-The great Kapil Dev set a standard for the highest quality an Indian all-rounder could achieve.
-Several candidates came and went with all of them carrying the tag or burden of following in the former Indian skipper’s footsteps.
+Kapil Dev set a standard for the highest quality an Indian all-rounder could achieve.
+Several candidates came and went, all of them carrying the tag or burden of following in the former Indian skipper’s footsteps.
 For the first time, an all-rounder might be breaking the ice and creating an identity of his own.
-It is none other than Hardik Pandya, the pace-bowling, a big-hitting all-rounder with the potential to be a match-winner in the long-run.... continue reading
+It is none other than Hardik Pandya, the pace-bowling, a big-hitting all-rounder with the potential to be a match-winner in the long run.... continue reading

 Player Bio

-The great Kapil Dev set a standard for the highest quality an Indian all-rounder could achieve.
-Several candidates came and went with all of them carrying the tag or burden of following in the former Indian skipper’s footsteps.
+Kapil Dev set a standard for the highest quality an Indian all-rounder could achieve.
+Several candidates came and went, all of them carrying the tag or burden of following in the former Indian skipper’s footsteps.
 For the first time, an all-rounder might be breaking the ice and creating an identity of his own.
-It is none other than Hardik Pandya, the pace-bowling, a big-hitting all-rounder with the potential to be a match-winner in the long-run.
+It is none other than Hardik Pandya, the pace-bowling, a big-hitting all-rounder with the potential to be a match-winner in the long run.

 Both on and off the field, Hardik Pandya excites you.
-Tattoos, a fancy hairstyle, and some exotic costume would all make people think Pandya is living the best possible life.
+Tattoos, a fancy hairstyle, and some exotic costumes would all make people think Pandya is living the best possible life.
 However, it wasn’t always so rosy.
-The Pandya family had a humble background with the family relocating from Surat to Vadodara so that the Hardik and his brother Krunal Pandya (Also an International cricketer) could join the Kiran More Academy.
+The Pandya family had a humble background, with the family relocating from Surat to Vadodara so that Hardik and his brother Krunal Pandya (also an international cricketer) could join the Kiran More Academy.

-Post the World Cup, the Surat-born player had a disappointing 2016 IPL campaign but he that to bed by coming up with a ‘Man of the Match’ performance on his ODI debut against New Zealand in Dharamshala.
-He remained consistent in both the ODI and T20 formats and also delivered for Mumbai Indians in the 2017 IPL.
-Post the triumph at the franchise level, Hardik also came close to glory with the Indian team at the Champions Trophy in England.
+Post-World Cup, the Surat-born player had a disappointing 2016 IPL campaign, but he put that to bed by coming up with a ‘Man of the Match’ performance on his ODI debut against New Zealand in Dharamsala.
+He remained consistent in both the ODI and T20 formats and also delivered for the Mumbai Indians in the 2017 IPL.
+After the triumph at the franchise level, Hardik also came close to glory with the Indian team at the Champions Trophy in England.
 Although India fell at the final hurdle against Pakistan, Hardik did put up a fight with his valiant 76-run knock.

-A relatively quiet 2018 was worsened by a back injury suffered during the against Pakistan in the 2018 Asia Cup with the all-rounder eventually having to miss out on the T20I series in Australia.
+A relatively quiet 2018 was worsened by a back injury suffered against Pakistan in the 2018 Asia Cup, with the all-rounder eventually having to miss out on the T20I series in Australia.
 Even though Hardik was added for the final two Tests against Australia, he wasn’t picked in the line-up.
-Problems mounted after that as the BCCI suspended both Hardik and KL Rahul for their comments during a TV show.
+Problems mounted after that, as the BCCI suspended both Hardik and KL Rahul for their comments during a TV show.

-The suspension was lifted thereafter and the hard-hitting all-rounder made his comeback during the ODI series in New Zealand.
+The suspension was lifted thereafter, and the hard-hitting all-rounder made his comeback during the ODI series in New Zealand.
 With some proper focus on his bowling and batting against fast bowlers, Hardik made a strong return and starred during the 2019 IPL season.
-He produced 402 runs and 14 wickets and lifted his third IPL title with Mumbai Indians.
-Hardik then went onto have a decent 2019 World Cup where India fell at the sem-final stage against New Zealand before being rested for the tour of the West Indies.
+He produced 402 runs and 14 wickets and lifted his third IPL title with the Mumbai Indians.
+Hardik then went on to have a decent 2019 World Cup, where India fell in the semi-final stage against New Zealand before being rested for the tour of the West Indies.

-He did play the T20I series at home against South Africa but was ruled out of the Test series.
-It was eventually ascertained that the back injury suffered during the 2018 Asia Cup resurfaced and he underwent surgery for the same.
-With the IPL being pushed back to September 2020 due to the Covid-19 pandemic, Hardik fully recovered to represent his franchise.
-Still only 27, Hardik will be expected to be a key figure for both Mumbai Indians and the Indian national team in all three departments.
+He did play the T20I series at home against South Africa, but was ruled out of the Test series.
+It was eventually ascertained that the back injury suffered during the 2018 Asia Cup resurfaced, and he underwent surgery for the same.
+With the IPL being pushed back to September 2020 due to the COVID-19 pandemic, Hardik has fully recovered to represent his franchise.